-The P90X Chest, Shoulder and Tricep workout routine consists of 24 total exercises that help the body build muscle, increase strength and burn body fat.
-The routine was created by P90X founder Tony Horton, and is performed one day a week on weeks five, six, seven, ten and twelve of the P90X 90 day workout program.
+The P90X chest, shoulder and triceps workout routine consists of 24 total exercises that help the body build muscle, increase strength and burn body fat.
+The routine was created by P90X founder, expert trainer Tony Horton, and is performed one day a week on weeks five, six, seven, 10 and 12 of the P90X 90 day workout program.
+Review the exercises to be ready to tackle them on these workout days.

 Video of the Day

-A total of eight chest exercises are performed in this routine and include slow motion pushups, plange pushups, floor flys, speed pushups, side to side pushups, one arm pushups, plyo pushups and one arm balance pushups.
-Your body weight is used as resistance during all the chest exercises, so no weights are required.
-Make sure proper form is used during all pushup exercises.
-Keep your head up while pushing your body to the upward position.
+P90X includes a total of eight chest exercises, featuring slow motion push-ups, plange push-ups, floor flyes, speed push-ups, side to side push-ups, one arm push-ups, plyo push-ups and one arm balance push-ups.
+Push-ups use your body weight as resistance, so no weights are required.
+Use proper form during all push-up exercises: Keep your head up and body straight from your neck to your feet while pushing up and down.

-A total of eight shoulder exercises are performed in this workout routine, including in and out shoulder flys, pike press, scare crows, y-presses, pour flys, weighted circles, slow motion throws and fly throw presses.
-All shoulder exercises are performed with a set of dumbbells, except the pike press.
-You will use your body weight as resistance when performing the pike press.
-These exercises help build muscle and strength in the shoulder muscles.
-Always use proper form to prevent injury.
+You experience eight shoulder exercises in the P90X workout routine, including in-and-out shoulder flyes, pike press, scarecrows, Y-presses, pour flyes, weighted circles, slow motion throws and fly throw presses.
+You do all the shoulder exercises except for the pike press using a set of dumbbells.
+Use your body weight as resistance when performing the pike press.
+These exercises help build muscle and strength in all of the shoulder muscles, including the anterior, posterior and lateral deltoids.

-Eight triceps exercises are performed in this routine and help build muscular size and strength along the backs of the arms.
-The tricep exercises used in this routine include chair dips, side tricep raises, overhead triceps extensions, lying tricep extensions, side leaning tricep extensions, throw the bomb, front to back extensions and dumbbell cross body blows.
-Dumbbells are used on all the tricep exercises, except for chair dips and side tricep raises.
-Always use proper form while using full range of motion during the workout.
+The triceps workout also includes eight moves to help build muscular size and strength along the backs of the upper arms.
+The triceps exercises used in this routine include chair dips, side triceps raises, overhead triceps extensions, lying triceps extensions, side leaning triceps extensions, throw the bomb, front to back extensions and dumbbell cross body blows.
+You use dumbbells for all the triceps exercises, except for chair dips and side triceps raises.

 Sets and Rep Range

-During the workout routine you will perform one set of each exercise until maximum muscle failure is reached.
-This means that you will do as many reps as possible until you cannot perform another rep. Record all reps performed per exercise so that you will be motivated to perform more reps on your next scheduled workout.
+During the workout routine, Horton instructs you to perform one set of each exercise until maximum muscle failure is reached.
+This means that you will do as many reps as possible until you cannot perform another rep. Record all reps performed per exercise so that you'll be motivated to perform more reps on your next scheduled workout.